CURRENT WORK: 2003-2005 -Bad Blood's Storyboards

 However, in storyboarding, in contrast to the written word, understanding is achieved through pictures -though descriptive text and symbols are sometimes used to further elaborate on an idea.
 The pictures can be line drawings, painted images, or photographs.
 They may even be a combination of all of the above.
 But if bringing understanding is the primary goal of storyboarding, doing so in a fast and expedient manner has to be your second highly desirable goal.
 Keep in mind that you will end up doing hundreds of individual panels, so the rendering method you chose to create your storyboards depends entirely on your own artistic skills.
 Okay?
 So let's get to it!

 My intention to make a film led to storyboarding.
 I wrote Bad Blood with the intention of directing the film (see Bad Blood in the 'Writings' page to read a few scenes from the screenplay and pictures of the cast).
-But as soon as the screenplay was completed and budget projections were made it became obvious to me that, in order to make the film I'd envisioned for a minimal budget (meaning: we had no money!), I would have to do some "creative manoeuvring" to make this film happen (see From Errol Flynn to DreamsVcom in the ‘Writings’ section of this website for the complete story -you will be amused).
+But as soon as the screenplay was completed and budget projections were made, it became obvious to me that, in order to make the film I'd envisioned for a minimal budget (meaning: we had no money!), I would have to do some "creative manoeuvring" to make this film happen (see From Errol Flynn to DreamsVcom in the ‘Writings’ section of this website for the complete story -you will be amused).
+When you have a burning desire to do something creative -like a movie, but with only the possibility of adquiring very limited resources, you have to dedicated an exhausting amount of time to figure out how to make every penny count.
 To show more on screen for less money meant preparing well in advance to successfully overcome the enormous challenges of filmmaking.
 So, how do you make a movie for less?
 Answer: By spending more time on thinking and planning.
+And, how do you think and plan for a movie?
+Answer: By making storyboards.

-Hiring an established production studio to shoot the film was out of the question; this simply not in our financial landscape.
+I was determined to make a movie.
+My first move was to analyse my situation.
+It immediately became clear that hiring an established production studio to shoot the film was out of the question; this simply not in our financial landscape.
 So instead, we used what we had within reach and planned ways to get what we lacked.
-Consequently, DreamsVcom (Dreams Visual Communications Production Studio), our newly created enterprise to produce Bad Blood, would contract a number of critical talent and professional personnel, but for the most part, we had to depend on own skills and other local less expensive resources such as college students.
+Consequently, my colleagues and I decided to produce the film on our own.
+DreamsVcom (Dreams Visual Communications Production Studio), our newly created enterprise to produce Bad Blood, would contract a number of critical talent and professional personnel, but for the most part, we had to depend on own skills and other local less expensive resources such as college students.

 The studio’s organizational chart was kept simple.
 Nancy Lewis and Peggy Krysinski, two of Bad Blood’s four co-producers, would be handling the day-to-day studio operations; John Ban, our third co-producer would be running the crew and dealing with technical challenges, and I would handle the creative aspect of the project.
 Taking the responsibility of all creative decisions encompassed being the film’s director, production designer, and director of photography.
 It was up to me to decide the look, the mood, the style, the pace and the feel of the entire movie.
 Since I was also the film’s editor and the screenwriter, I had complete creative control in the fullest sense of the word.